ghgltggamers/MCS---Molten-Controll-System/README.md

 Developed by **ghgltggamer**, MCS serves as both a practical tool for system control and an educational resource for those interested in learning more about C++ and command-line interfaces.
 It’s completely free and open-source, ensuring accessibility and safety for all users.

+## Purpose of Source Files

+The source files in the MCS project are organized to provide a modular and clean structure for both functionality and ease of understanding.
+Here’s a brief overview of each key source file:

+- **`main.cpp`**
+  This is the entry point of the application.
+It initializes the system, prints the startup message, and enters an infinite loop where it processes user commands.
+This file demonstrates basic C++ syntax and usage of standard libraries, including file operations and command-line interactions.

+- **`extensions.hpp`**
+  This header file includes all the custom file extensions and dependencies required by the project.
+It imports standard C++ libraries and custom headers like `commands.hpp` and `str_extracter.hpp`.
+This file is essential for defining which external functionalities are available to the rest of the project.

+- **`commands.hpp`**
+  This file contains the definitions and implementations of various commands that the MCS system can process.
+It includes functions for executing commands such as `print`, `sys`, and `cpp.__exec__()`.
+This file showcases how command processing can be implemented in C++.

+- **`extensions/str_extracter.hpp`**
+  This header file provides functionality for extracting specific strings from files.
+It includes the `str_extracter` function, which reads a file and extracts a substring based on a specified pattern.
+This file is useful for demonstrating file handling and string manipulation in C++.

 ## Commands

 The MCS system supports a variety of commands to interact with and control the system.
 Below is a list of available commands along with their descriptions: